 ₹ Crore

 Part icular 5 As at March 31, 2021 As at March 31, 2020

 (i) Clair ns against the Group not acknowledged as debts and under litigation 3,859.27 3,976.93

-The se include:-
+Thes se include:-

 a) Claims from suppliers 183.85 180.82

-Ь) Income tax / Wealth tax claims 588.81 696.00
+ь) Income tax / Wealth tax claims 588.81 696.00

 c) Indirect tax claims 524.09 523.85

 d) Claims from consumers 56.88 50.92

 e) Claims by MMRDA for delay in achieving milestone 1,643.80 1,643.80

 f) Other claims 861.84 881.54

-(ii) Corporate Guarantee - Nil (March 31, 2020 ₹ 1,487.67 crore)

-(iii) The Parent Company's application for compounding in respect of its ECB of USD 360 million has been deemed by the Reserve Bank of India (RBI) as never to have been made subsequent to the withdrawal of the compounding application.
+- (ii) Corporate Guarantee Nil (March 31, 2020 ₹ 1,487.67 crore) - (iii) The Parent Company's application for compounding in respect of its ECB of USD 360 million has been deemed by the Reserve Bank of India (RBI) as never to have been made subsequent to the withdrawal of the compounding application.
 Accordingly, there is no liability in respect of the compounding fee of ₹ 124.68 crore earlier specified by RBI.
-Subsequent to the withdrawal of the compounding application, the matter has been referred to the Enforcement Directorate where the same is still pending.

-(iv) With respect of Energy Purchase Agreement (EPA) entered with Dhursar Solar Power Private Limited (DSPPL), The Maharashtra Electricity Regulatory Commission (MERC) vide order dated October 21, 2016 allowed partial cost claimed by the Parent Company.
+Subsequent to the withdrawal of the compounding application, the matter has been referred to the Enforcement Directorate where the same is still pending. - (iv) With respect of Energy Purchase Agreement (EPA) entered with Dhursar Solar Power Private Limited (DSPPL), The Maharashtra Electricity Regulatory Commission (MERC) vide order dated October 21, 2016 allowed partial cost claimed by the Parent Company.
 Aggrieved by the said order, the Parent Company had challenged the said order before Appellate Tribunal for Electricity (APTEL).
 The APTEL has upheld the findings of MERC and the Parent Company filed an appeal before the Supreme Court of India against the APTEL Order.
 The matter is currently pending before the Supreme Court of India.
-Post transfer of Mumbai Power Business to Reliance Electric Generation and Supply Limited (REGSL), a inter-se agreement was entered between REGCL, DSPPL and the Parent Company, whereby the Parent Company has agreed that the liability of REGSL to make tariff payments for the energy supplied by DSPPL is limited to the MERC approved tariff to the DSPPL thorough an agreement cum indemnity.
+Post transfer of Mumbai Power Business to Reliance Electric Generation and Supply Limited (REGSL), a inter-se agreement was entered between REGCL, DSPPL and the Parent Company, whereby the Parent Company has agreed that the liability of REGSL to make tariff payments for the energy supplied by DSPPL is limited to the MERC approved tariff and the Company has agreed to pay the differential amount between tariff payment as per EPA and MERC approved tariff to the DSPPL thorough an agreement cum indemnity.
 Pending outcome of the matter, the Parent Company continues to account differential expenditure as cost on monthly basis.
 The Parent Company has also legally been advised that it has good case on merit and have fair chance to succeed.
 Based on the above facts the Parent Company has not considered the said agreement cum indemnity as an Onerous Contract.
 The Parent Company does not expect any cash outflow on this account.